-2.6 What regulations apply to software as a medical device and its approval for clinical use?
+2.4 What regulations (and corresponding authority(ies)) apply to software as a medical device and its approval for clinical use?

-In order to market SaMD in the Japanese market, it is necessary to obtain both business licences for the relevant entities/sites and a marketing authorisation for each product.
+In order to market SaMD in the Japanese market, it is necessary to obtain both business licences for the relevant entities/ sites and a marketing authorisation for each product.
 As to the business licence, the company that markets the SaMD must obtain a marketing business licence.
 In addition, a manufacturing business licence must be obtained for each manufacturing facility and a sales business licence must be obtained for each sales office.